cennznet/cennznet-vue-template/README.md

 No. The [CENNZnet API](https://github.com/cennznet/api.js) is a JavaScript API, so you are free to use another framework of your choice.
 We used Vue.js in this quick start project, because it's easier to learn and use.

 ### What if I'm a React fan?
-We've built a powerful and open source GUI, [cennznet.io](https://cennznet.io/#/landing), in React.
+We've built a powerful and open source GUI for CENNZnet, [cennznet.io](https://cennznet.io/#/landing), with React.
 Check out the repo [here](https://github.com/cennznet/ui).

 ## Development notes